MetroGel Side Effects Center

 Medical Editor: John P. Cunha, DO, FACOEP

-Metrogel (metronidazole) topical (for the skin) is an antibiotic used to treat skin lesions caused by rosacea.
-Metrogel is available in generic form.
-Common side effects of Metrogel include stinging, burning, skin irritation, dryness, or redness where the medicine is applied; metallic taste in your mouth; nausea; numbness or tingly feeling in your hands or feet; cough, stuffy nose, sore throat, cold symptoms; vaginal itching or discharge; dry, scaly, or itchy skin; or headache.
+MetroGel (metronidazole) Topical gel is a topical (for the skin) antibiotic used to treat skin lesions caused by rosacea.
+MetroGel is available in generic form.
+Common side effects of MetroGel include skin stinging/burning/irritation/dryness/redness/scaling/itching, metallic taste, nausea, headache, numbness or tingly feeling in your hands or feet, cough, stuffy nose, sore throat, cold symptoms, or vaginal itching or discharge.

 Our Metrogel (metronidazole) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.